zebingwang/flashggFinalFit/Signal/README.md

 # Signal modelling

 ## Preparation
-Before you run these scripts
+Before you run these scripts,
-You need prepare the input Files
+You need prepare the input Files,
 And the input Files name should like this:
 ```
 For HHWWgg samples: